A-Gulinsky/wine-shop-p/README.md

   <ul style="color: white;list-style: none;">
     <li>
       <h3 style="color:#2C8AE8">Payment</h3>
-      <p style="color: #798189">After you have added the product to the basket, you can reserve it, select the delivery method, pay for delivery after receipt, and pay now.
-PayPal test account login details:</p>
+      <p style="color: #798189">Once you have added an item to your shopping cart, you can reserve it, select a shipping method, pay for shipping upon receipt, and pay now.
+Thanks to the Nova Poshta API, you can select your city and post office number.
+Login details for a PayPal test account:</p>
       <ul>
         <li><span style="color: #3D70A4">Login: </span><span style="color: #108A10">sb26jdf26216853@personal.example.com</span></li>
         <li><span style="color: #3D70A4">Password: </span><span style="color: #108A10">5R7bnM#m</span></li>